 Just like there’s “so much more to Canadian food than poutine”, there is SO MUCH more to Black food than jerk chicken.
 Not to discount how pretty darn delicious jerk chicken is!

 We couldn’t possibly catalogue them all in one article, but here’s a few places to start.

 Jamaican food is one kind of Black food to explore.
 Jamaican cuisine includes a mixture of cooking techniques, flavours and spices influenced by Amerindian, African, Irish, English, French, Portuguese, Spanish, Indian, Chinese and Middle Eastern people who have inhabited the island.
 It is also influenced by the crops introduced into the island from tropical Southeast Asia.
 The Eglinton West neighbourhood (in Toronto) has historically been the landing ground for diasporas from all over the Greater and Lesser Antilles, including Jamaica.
 It’s a good place to start for those looking to get their fill of of curry goat, jerk, patties and plantains.
-It’s home to Randy’s, a patty shop that’s been open for nearly 40 years; as well as Rap’s, Spence’s Bakery and Judy’s Island.
+It’s home to Rap’s, Spence’s Bakery and Sheryl’s Caribbean Cuisine (formerly Judy’s Island).

 Ethiopian food is wildly different and equally delicious.
 It’s centered around wat, a thick stew of vegetables or meats, and injera, a large sourdough flatbread used to scoop the wat.
 At Warka Tree in Guelph (pictured in the banner), owner Semayehu Tessema is bringing this delicious cuisines to the masses and encourages guests to eat with their hands, as she does.
 You can also explore Ethiopian wat and other dishes at Marathon Ethopian Restaurant in Windsor, Tg’s Addis Ababa Restaurant in London, or Wass Ethopian in Hamilton.